justinwlin/Directory-to-my-Github/README.md

 ### Web Dev and App Dev
 I am working on many app projects, but these are the main ones that I am putting public on Github.
 - [Bitcoin](https://github.com/justinwlin/Bitcoin) : Bitcoin tracker for phone and android wear.
 Practice to work with API calls, a bit of UI, and to have fun learning.
-- [Face Detect Code](https://github.com/justinwlin/WebDev/tree/master/FaceDetect-Project) [Website Link](https://smartbrainjwl.herokuapp.com/) : Wrote a website using React, Node.js, and Postgresql.
+- [Face Detection Website Respository](https://github.com/justinwlin/Face_Detection_Website) | [Website Link](https://smartbrainjwl.herokuapp.com/) : Wrote a website using React, Node.js, and Postgresql.
 Deployed front-end and back-end online on Heroku.

 ### [Neural Network](https://github.com/justinwlin/Neural-Network)
 This is a repository with my neural network projects.
 Using a variety of resources I have been teaching myself about deep neural networks.